duck-dynasty/duckbot/README.md

 pip install --editable .[dev]
 ```

+The `dev` extras will also install development dependencies, like `pytest`.
+The install commands should be run whenever you merge from upstream.

 ### Run Tests & Formatter
 There are a few additional packages required to be able to run tests locally.